Support to clear cache only in subtrees when changing TS

 We could design and test the elegant solution for one of the next releases.
 But if you have hundreds of pages in cache you might wish to reduce the number of pages deleted from cache when making changes in subtrees of the template.

-#8 Updated by Rupert Germann almost 15 years ago t3lib_div::testInt($cacheCmd) is no bug because t3lib_clearcacheCmd is never called with arrays but for every single command or single page id in the list of commands.
+#8 Updated by Rupert Germann over 15 years ago t3lib_div::testInt($cacheCmd) is no bug because t3lib_clearcacheCmd is never called with arrays but for every single command or single page id in the list of commands.